The Sociopathic Business Model™: Racism & Sexism: Boycott IAC Brands for Rehiring Sexist CEO Sean Rad Back to Tinder

 This unethical & illegal behavior will escalate eventually costing companies millions if not billions in federal fines patients their lives, and employees their jobs all while costing the taxpayers money; and, it all starts with companies not recognizing the rights of others.

-Updated Example from Boston Scientific: Benjamin H. Ghanoongooi Quality Manager to Judge Goodwin Re: An Overview of the Situation and Sequence of Events that Led to Now Sharing the Fact that Boston Scientific Corporation has history of Manufacturing Defective Product.
+Updated Example from Boston Scientific: B H G Quality Manager to Judge Goodwin Re: An Overview of the Situation and Sequence of Events that Led to Now Sharing the Fact that Boston Scientific Corporation has a history of Manufacturing Defective Product.